By Nadeem ul Haque

-	- A plan will be developed to limit household gas supply and move gas to development of electricity.
+- Develop a plan to limit household gas supply and move gas to development of electricity.

-- New gas companies will be empowered to explore and develop gas fields.
+- Empower new gas companies to explore and develop gas fields.

-- The PSEs will be combined as intended by the government but with an independent holding company.
-But then key is to maximise autonomy.
+- Combine PSEs as intended by the government but with an independent holding company.
+But then key is to maximize autonomy.
 Professional management with complete autonomy to restructure, liquidate and manage investments for yield and growth will be critical.

 Q6.
 Will this set of policies revive growth and employment and help the middle class?

-These reforms are necessary if long term fiscal control is to be achieved.
+These reforms are necessary if we want to achieve long term fiscal control.
 For decades, governments have taken the approach that fiscal control means only arbitrary tax increases.
-The corruption dialogue has increased the suspicions everywhere.
-The result is increased cost of businesses and investment.
-All this has done is create repeated crises and slow down growth.
+The corruption dialog has increased suspicions everywhere.
+The cost of businesses and investment has increased as a result.
+All this has done is to create repeated crises and slow down growth.

 Arbitrary and poorly thought out policies have slowed down growth and productivity as well as investment.